 Swami John’s mission and us

-This is harder to do then adopting stricter ascetic rules since it lays bare our shame and guilt.
-The religious leaders of that day who could not bring themselves to repent.
-Instead they used their religion to hide their sins.
+This is harder to do then adopting stricter ascetic rules since it exposes our shame and guilt.
+The religious leaders then could not bring themselves to repent.
+Instead they used religion to hide their sins.
 Because of that choice they were unprepared to understand the Kingdom of God when Jesus came.
-John’s warning is just as relevant to us today.
-He demands that we be willing to repent from sin.
+John’s warning is just as relevant today.
+He demands that we repent from sin.
 Will we?

-We continue exploring the person of Jesus by looking at his temptation by Satan.
+We continue exploring the person of Jesus when tempted by Satan.